The Founder's Guide to

 What kind of post-investment involvement can founders expect?

-Polymath Capital takes an active role in supporting its portfolio companies, offering mentorship, operational guidance, and access to a network of industry contacts to help drive growth.
+Polymath Capital partners often take an active role in supporting their portfolio companies, providing mentorship, operational guidance, and access to their network.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.